Bow Tie Analysis

 Report

-The Report will be prepared for each production facilities / stations / operating units/ equipment specific MAH scenarios so that the identified and listed safeguards are not generic but very specific to the MAH scenario under consideration.
-The identified inadequacies and recommendations must be captured in the report.
-Criticality ranking of all recommendations from a risk based perspective shall be done.
-The recommendations will be mapped against the relevant CCPS PSM element(s) as shown below.
+- The Report will be prepared for each production facility/station / operating unit/equipment-specific MAH scenario so that the identified and listed safeguards are not generic but very specific to the MAH scenario under consideration.